MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Security extensions - Permissions only for API token with user permissions
   - Governance actions - Only for the specific app/instance

-- **User group admin:** Has permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific group selected here.
+- **User group admin:** Has full or read-only permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific group selected here.
 For example, if you give a user admin permission to the group "Germany - all users", the admin can view and modify information in Microsoft Cloud App Security only for that user group:

   - Activities page - Only activities about the users in the group
   - Alerts - Only alerts relating to the users in the group
-  - Policies - Can view all policies and can edit or create only policies that deal exclusively with users in the group
+  - Policies - Can view all policies and if assigned full permissions can edit or create only policies that deal exclusively with users in the group
   - Accounts page - Only accounts for the specific users in the group
   - App permissions – No permissions
   - Files page – No permissions